Dave Fipp

 Dave Fipp (born August 8, 1974) is an American football coach who is the special teams coordinator for the Detroit Lions of the National Football League (NFL).

-Early years
+Early life

 Fipp attended La Jolla High School, in La Jolla, California, and graduated in 1993.
 In addition to playing football for the La Jolla High School Vikings, Fipp was a ranked pole vaulter in the state of California and at one time held La Jolla's record with a mark of 15’5”.

 College career

 A 1997 graduate from the University of Arizona, Fipp played for the Arizona Wildcats football team under head coach Dick Tomey from 1994 to 1997.
 As a walk-on, Fipp led Arizona's special teams unit in tackles as a sophomore in 1995.
 He received a scholarship prior to the 1996 season and was the Wildcats’ starting free safety in 1996 and 1997.
 The 1997 Wildcats were among the top defensive units in the Pacific-10 Conference and ranked 12th nationally in rushing defense.
 He graduated from Arizona with a bachelor's degree in family studies in 1997.